Sandy Springs DUI Lawyers

 • Did the driver refuse the test; or whether a test or tests were administered and the results indicated an alcohol concentration of 0.08 grams or more or, for a person under the age of 21, an alcohol concentration of 0.02 grams or more or, for a person operating or having actual physical control of a commercial motor vehicle, an alcohol concentration of 0.04 grams or more; and

-• Were the test or tests were properly administered by an individual possessing a valid permit issued by the Division of Forensic Sciences of the Georgia Bureau of Investigation on an instrument approved by the Division of Forensic Sciences or a test conducted by the Division of Forensic Sciences, including whether the machine at the time of the test was operated with all of its electronic and operating components prescribed by its manufacturer properly attached and in good working order, which shall be required.
+• Were the test or tests adequately administered by an individual possessing a valid permit issued by the Division of Forensic Sciences of the Georgia Bureau of Investigation on an instrument approved by the Division of Forensic Sciences or a test conducted by the Division of Forensic Sciences, including whether the machine at the time of the test was operated with all of its electronic and operating components prescribed by its manufacturer correctly attached and in good working order, which shall be required.
 A copy of the operator’s permit showing that the operator has been trained on the particular type of instrument used and one of the original copies of the test results or, where the test is performed by the Division of Forensic Sciences, a copy of the crime lab report shall satisfy the requirements of this subparagraph.

-How is the OSAH hearing conducted?
+How is the OSAH license suspension hearing conducted in my Sandy Springs DUI case?

-What happens if I win the hearing?
+What happens if I win the license suspension hearing?

-What happens if I lose my hearing?
+What happens if I lose my license suspension hearing in my Sandy Springs DUI case?

-If the judge finds that all of the applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), then the judge will issue an order affirming the license suspension action and will transmit the order to the Georgia Department of Driver Services, who will then impose the license suspension.
-Again, because the burden on the Sandy Springs DUI officer is so low to meet in these license suspension hearings, there is a good possibility that your license may be suspended, but we still may be able to gain an advantage in the criminal case based on testimony from the license suspension hearing.
-If the judge committed an error in a ruling, the decision can be appealed.
-Also, if your Sandy Springs DUI charge is reduced, or dismissed, or you are found not guilty, the suspension is lifted and deleted from your driver’s history as a matter of law.
+Suppose the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt) and you lose your license suspension hearing in your Sandy Springs DUI case.
+The judge will issue an order affirming the license suspension action and transmit the order to the Georgia Department of Driver Services, which will then impose the license suspension.
+Again, because the burden on the Sandy Springs DUI officer is too low to meet in these license suspension hearings, your license may be suspended.
+However, we may still gain an advantage in the criminal case based on testimony from the license suspension hearing.
+The decision can be appealed if the judge commits a ruling error.
+Also, if your Sandy Springs Driving Under the Influence I charge is reduced or dismissed, or you are found not guilty, the suspension is lifted and deleted from your driver’s history as a matter of law.

 Sandy Springs Police are acutely aware of the dangers of drunk driving as one of their own was struck by a suspected impaired driver :